cogentcore/cogent/README.md

 # TODO

-* running command on mutiple files needs to set a global "wait" flag to switch all commands to run in wait mode!

 * tab kill button kills the process

 * keyfun does not apply for editing just the keys -- need to edit the value too..